Season 1, Episode 10

 Lorne Brown:

-Now, this is the part, there is not self-judgment.
+Now, this is the part, there is no self-judgment.
 You are having compassion for self, this is a chance to be accountable and responsible, so you have to be grown up.
 There’s accountability and responsibility, because you are now making the wound conscious.
 So you don’t get to play victim anymore when you do conscious work, is what I’m thinking.

 Gila Golub: